Skip to content

 Achilles tendonitis pain typically appears at the back of the heel or lower calf, worsening with activities like running or climbing stairs.
 Plantar fasciitis usually produces sharp, first-step heel pain in the morning or after rest.
 A physical exam and checking tenderness points can help distinguish the two, but a healthcare professional’s evaluation is best for an accurate diagnosis.

-How long does it take to recover from Achilles tendonitis? +
+How long does Achilles tendonitis take to heal? +

 Premier Brands Offered at